Missing Data Estimation in Temporal Multilayer Position-aware Graph Neural Network (TMP-GNN): Notations and Preliminaries

-where $\mathcal{J}$ is the number of anchor sets.
-Implementation of a conditional node centrality in stationary condition was done separately from the main algorithm, and the result has been used in $AGG_\mathcal{R}$ to aggregate the computed messages across the anchor-sets.
-Please note that ${u'}_{j}$ in the nominator of the fraction is the set of 1-hop and 2-hop neighbours of a given node $v$ within the underlying anchor-set.
+where $\mathrm{J}$ is the number of anchor sets.
+Calculation of conditional node centrality in stationary condition is implemented separately from the main algorithm, and the result has been used in $AGG_R$ to aggregate the computed messages across the anchor-sets.
 Anchor-sets are selected randomly based on Bourgains’ theorem, come in different sizes that distribute exponentially. $\boldsymbol{M}$ is computed for node $v$ from anchor-set $R_j$, if $R_j$ hits $v$, that means $d(v,R_j) \leq 1$.
 Large anchor-sets have higher probability of hitting $v$, but are less informative of positional information of the node, as $v$ hits at least one of many nodes in the anchor-sets.
-On the other hand, small anchorsets have fewer chance of hitting $v$, however, provide positional information with high certainty \cite{you2019position}.} \end{itemize}
+On the other hand, small anchor-sets have fewer chance of hitting $v$, however, provide positional information with high certainty \cite{you2019position}.} \end{itemize}